TUDB-Labs/mLoRA/README.md

 - [Copyright](#Copyright)

 ## Updates
-- Beta version: Support multiple LLaMA fine-tuning via LORA in one GPU
+- [Beta]: Support multiple LLaMA fine-tuning
+- [Beta]: Support multiple ChatGLM fine-tuning

 ## Overview

-**ASPEN** is written in Python3 and compatible with HuggingFace-Transformers LLaMA Models.
+**ASPEN** is a high-throughput LLM fine-tuning framework based on LoRA and QLoRA, compatible with HuggingFace-Transformers LLaMA Models and ChatGLM Models.

 This picture shows the basic principle of Multi-LoRA.